Fifth column: Origin

-The first identified public use of the term is in the October 3, 1936, issue of the Madrid Communist daily Mundo Obrero.
+The first identified public use of the term is in the 3 October 1936 issue of the Madrid Communist daily Mundo Obrero.
 In a front-page article, the party propagandist Dolores Ibárruri referred to a statement very similar (or identical) to the one that Völckers had referred to in his telegram, but attributed it to General Emilio Mola rather than to Franco.
 On the same day, the PCE activist Domingo Girón made a similar claim during a public rally.
-During the next few days, various Republican papers repeated the story, but with differing detail; some attributed the phrase to General Queipo de Llano.
+During the next few days, various Republican papers repeated the story, but with differing detail; some attributed the phrase to General Queipo de Llano, while later some Soviet propagandists would claim it was coined by José Enrique Varela.
 By mid-October, the media was already warning of the "famous fifth column".